 Key Takeaways

-- Dog constipation stems from dehydration, low fiber, lack of exercise, dietary indiscretion, medications, obstructions, or high-fat foods.
+- Dog constipation is usually caused by dehydration, low fiber, lack of exercise, dietary indiscretion, medications, obstructions, or high-fat foods.

 - Symptoms include straining without stool, hard pebbles, circling, whimpering, decreased appetite, lethargy, and abdominal discomfort or bloating.

-- Seek veterinary care if no bowel movement occurs for 48-72 hours or straining exceeds 10 minutes without results.
+- Seek veterinary care if no bowel movement occurs for 48-72 hours or straining lasts more than 10 minutes without results.

-- Prevent constipation with daily exercise, fresh water access, regular feeding schedules, and weekly fiber-rich foods like pumpkin or sweet potato.
+- Prevent constipation with daily exercise, fresh water, regular feeding schedules, and weekly fiber-rich foods like pumpkin or sweet potato.

 Dog Constipation: Causes, Symptoms, and What Actually Works

-When your dog starts straining in the yard without producing anything, or their stools come out hard and dry like little pebbles, you’re likely dealing with constipation.
-This uncomfortable condition happens when your dog’s colon absorbs too much water from waste, making bowel movements difficult or infrequent.
+Your dog starts straining in the yard without producing anything or the stools come out hard and dry, like little pebbles.
+Then your dog has constipation.
+Constipation occurs when too much water is absorbed from waste as it passes through your dog’s colon, making defecation difficult or infrequent.

-The good news?
-Most cases respond well to simple interventions like increased water intake, adding pumpkin puree to meals, and more frequent walks to stimulate digestion.
-Finding effective solutions for constipation can help restore your dog’s comfort and regular bowel movements quickly.
+Most of these cases can be managed with simple interventions such as increased water intake, adding pumpkin puree to meals, and more frequent walks to stimulate bowel movements.
+Finding effective solutions for constipation can help get your dog’s comfort back and get her regular again quickly.

 Why Dogs Get Constipated (And When It’s a Real Problem)

-The real question you’re probably asking is: should you wait it out, or is it time to call your vet right now?
+But the real question you’re probably asking is: is it time to call your vet, or just wait it out?

 The Most Common Causes Vets See Every Day